hamedrnik/dedup_signature/README.md

 # De-duplication Signature

 This library implements algorithms to generates a hash/signature/footprint in order to be used for detecting duplicate documents.
+The algorithms are suitable for long text such as a news article or web page.
 A signature can be implemented in a few ways:

 * [TextProfileSignature](http://wiki.apache.org/solr/TextProfileSignature): Fuzzy hashing implementation from Apache Nutch for near duplicate detection.
 It's tunable but works best on longer text.
 * [Lookup3](http://burtleburtle.net/bob/c/lookup3.c): 64-bit hash used for exact duplicate detection.
 This is much faster than MD5 and smaller to store.